UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

     Proposal workflow templates control how and when the User Office system will display information to different roles based on statuses.
 The workflow template manages how proposals are processed, with User Officers defining the statuses and events that guide proposals through their lifecycle.
 Events triggering status transitions include user submissions, call deadlines, feasibility reviews, and User Officers' decisions.
 User Officers can customise workflow templates by adding, removing or modifying statuses to fit specific needs, such as including 'Technical Review' or 'FAP Review' stages.
 Proposal workflow templates ensure systematic processing of proposals, allowing User Officers to track statuses and set up automatic notifications for users' proposals at different stages of review.

+There are several ways to assign a Proposal Worklow to a call:

+**1. Use pre-existing Proposal Workflows**

+To utilise a pre-existing Proposal workflow within a call, simply select it from the 'Proposal Workflow' drop-down menu in the 'General' section of the call.

+**2. Create Proposal Workflows**

+You may also create new Proposal Workflow to fit the workflow needs:

 * [**How do I create Proposal Workflows?**](proposal_workflow.md)

 # **Step 2.
 Filling out the call contents**

-Once you have the templates available, you can begin to fill out the call information:
+Once you have the necessary templates, FAPs and a Proposal Workflow defined for your call, you may begin to fill out the call information:

 Start by creating a Call with the 'Create call' {create call} button.
 When creating a call, the 'Create a call' page will pop-up and display three sections: **General**, **Reviews** and **Notification and cycle**.
 You can navigate between the sections by clicking on the headings or next and back buttons.